-- 2.1 We can handle complaints made by consumers and occupiers about members of our scheme. - 2.2 We can handle complaints from consumers, including about: - (a) telecommunications services that a member offers or supplies to the consumer; - (b) a problem with telecommunications equipment supplied by a member, or with a member's network infrastructure, that affects the consumer's access to a telecommunications service supplied or offered by a member (including but not limited to a SIP complaint); - (c) services related to telecommunications or equipment, such as repair, maintenance, and technical support; - (d) bill or debt claimed against the consumer and related credit management action or the member's response to the consumer's financial hardship circumstances; - (e) fault, failure, or delay in the supply of a telecommunications service; - (f) loss of a phone number or email account; - (g) breach of privacy; - (h) operator services; - (i) directory listings other than business directories; and - (j) failure to comply with a relevant code or guideline; and - (k) the complaint handling practices of members. - 2.3 We can handle complaints from occupiers, including about: - (a) property damage on an occupier's land, including disputes over liability for costs associated with repairing, restoring, or replacing property; - (b) bill or debt claimed by a member against an occupier; and - (c) unsafe or non-compliant carrier infrastructure on the occupier's land (or proposed to be put on the occupier's land), and - (c)(d) non-compliance by a member with laws relating to land access activities, or the terms of a land access agreement with an occupier.
+- 2.1 We can handle complaints made by consumers and occupiers about members of our scheme. - 2.2 We can handle complaints from consumers, including about: - (a) telecommunications services that a member offers or supplies to the consumer; - (b) a problem with telecommunications equipment supplied by a member, or with a member's network infrastructure, that affects the consumer's access to a telecommunications service supplied or offered by a member (including but not limited to a SIP complaint); - (c) services related to telecommunications or equipment, such as repair, maintenance, and technical support; - (d) bill or debt claimed against the consumer and related credit management action or the member's response to the consumer's financial hardship circumstances; - (e) fault, failure, or delay in the supply of a telecommunications service; - (f) loss of a phone number or email account; - (g) breach of privacy; - (h) operator services; - (i) directory listings other than business directories; - (j) failure to comply with a relevant code or guideline; and - (k) the complaint handling practices of members.